-- You will be competing on a level playing field with other organisations for new opportunities to provide services. - You will have reduced administration costs and an easy to use, streamlined process. - The full history and a complete audit trail of all buying decisions and communications are captured in one easy to access location.
+- You will be competing on a level playing field with other organisations for new opportunities to provide services. - You will have reduced administration costs and an easy to use, streamlined process.

 How will the Council use SProc.Net?

 1. Requirements